-Dr. Jill Robinson.
-Senior Lecturer.
-Jill teaches a variety of courses and developed the bioanalytical lecture/laboratory.
+Jill Robinson, Senior Lecturer.
+Jill teaches a variety of courses for the department.
+Her primary teaching responsibilities are C117, C118, A314 and A316 courses.
+She developed the bioanalytical lecture/laboratory.
 She serves on the Curriculum Committee, and the Undergraduate Awards Committee.